 The most fascinating thing about jazz is its vitality.
 Jazz remains today what it has been since its inception: an art form of intense personal expression in the context of collaborative improvisation.
 This course is a social and stylistic investigation of the history of jazz, from its African-American origins up to the present.
 Progressing chronologically, students will investigate through a variety of sources the main jazz styles and musicians and their development and influence upon the jazz scene.
-Prerequisite: MUSC 101 (or placement by exam).
-Music 102 is recommended but not required.
-Declared American studies majors may enroll in this course without the MUSC 101 prerequisite, but it is recommended.
+Prerequisite: MUSC 101 (or placement by exam) and either 102 or 103.
+Declared American studies majors may enroll in this course with only MUSC 101 as prerequisite, though 102 or 103 are recommended.
 Offered every other year.
 This course is the same as MUSC 302D in the Music Department curriculum.

 We commonly don't remember that it is, after all, always the first person who is speaking, wrote Henry David Thoreau and indeed, the phenomenon of the first- person narrator is a distinctively American approach to both storytelling and history telling.
 The class will trace the origins of the essay from Montaigne, the French writer who popularized the essay, through a selection of American writers, including the transcendentalists, civil rights activists, feminists, humorists and environmentalists.
 In examining each essay, students will ask key questions regarding the interweaving of the historical and the personal.
 How does the narrator interact with, shape and transform the material presented in the essay?
 How does the authors personal experience open a window into the larger world?
 How do the essays tools (form, scene, summary, musings) enable the author to explore truth differently from an historian?
 In addition to essay reading and analysis, class participants will be responsible for leading class discussions of essays.
 Participants will author several short personal essays and one extended essay that interweaves personal history with a larger historical and cultural context.
 The course will conclude with a public reading of original works.
 Prerequisite: sophomore standing.